onlinepatron/CampusBookShelf/README.md

 - `python -m unittest`: This runs the unittest module as a script, allowing you to execute tests.
 - `discover`: This is a command-line option that tells unittest to discover and run tests in a specified directory.
 - `-s tests`: This specifies the directory where unittest should start discovering tests.
 In this case, it assumes that test files are located in a directory named "tests".

-The test files should be named with the prefix `test_` and placed in the "tests" directory.